open-source-tabletop/cadence/core-rules/core-rules.md

 #### Unit Formation

 Units consisting of more than one model must stay within close proximity of each other during a battle, known as being **in formation**.

-A unit is in formation when each model is **within 6 inches of every other model** in the unit, if the unit contains 10 or more models this distance is **increased to 8** inches.
+A unit is in formation when you can connect all models in the unit with a distance between each no greater than 2 inches.
+This means the unit can be spread in a line so long as the gaps between the models along the line are never more than 2 inches.
 Every unit must finish each action they perform in formation.

-It is possible for your unit to become out of formation during another unit's activation, by losing models as they are destroyed for example.
-If this happens, the next time the unit activates it must make a move action as it's first action to restore being in formation.
+If your unit becomes out of formation during another unit's activation, the next time the unit activates it must make a move action as it's first action to restore being in formation.
 If it cannot resume being in formation after this move action the unit is destroyed and removed from the game.

 ### Weapons